trisfryer/ai-vuln-report-generator/README.md

   - WhatWeb: For website fingerprinting.
   - Gobuster: For directory and file brute-forcing.
   - testssl.sh: For SSL/TLS scanning (if SSL is detected).
-- AI-Powered Analysis: Uses OpenAI's GPT-4 API to analyze raw scan outputs and extract vulnerabilities.
+- AI-Powered Analysis: Uses OpenAI's GPT-4 API to analyse raw scan outputs and extract vulnerabilities.
 - Comprehensive Reports: Generates detailed vulnerability reports in Markdown format, including an overview, detailed findings, and remediation recommendations.
 - Error Handling: Robust error handling and logging mechanisms.
 - Debugging Support: Saves intermediate data and logs for troubleshooting.

+## How AI is Used
+The core innovation of this tool lies in its AI-powered analysis.
+After collecting raw outputs from the scanning tools, the script sends this data to OpenAI's GPT-4 model.
+The AI processes the information by:
+  - Interpreting Raw Data: Converts unstructured scan outputs into structured information.
+  - Extracting Vulnerabilities: Identifies potential security issues from the scan results.
+  - Assessing Impact and Likelihood: Evaluates the severity and risk associated with each vulnerability.
+  - Recommending Remediations: Provides practical solutions to address each identified issue.
+  - Formatting the Report: Organises the findings into a clear and professional report, suitable for stakeholders.

+By leveraging GPT-4's advanced language understanding and generation capabilities, the tool delivers insights that would typically require manual analysis by a security expert.

 ## Prerequisites